hmu332233/kbd-txt/packages/docs/docs/Getting Started/Introduction.md

 # Introduction

-## kbd-txt

 A lightweight (~850 B) library for easy mac/window shortcut notation.
 `kbd-txt` convert shortcut text depending on the type of OS (window/linux/mac).

+## When to use?

 This is useful when you want to display a shortcut text that fits user's OS.
 It is also useful for converting mac's shortcut keys to symbols.

 ## Installation